surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 2.14.1 - December 21st, 2023 =
+- Improvement: Allow customers to add payment methods on subscriptions without payment methods on customer dashboard.
+- Fix: Issue with canceled orders not able to be filtered on merchant admin.
+- Fix: Issue with recurring prices being combined in price selector showing wrong label.

 = 2.14.0 - December 14th, 2023 =
 - New: Donations block to accept one-time and recurring donations.